 Exam Format and Policy: There are four (4) units of study in this course.
-At the conclusion of each unit is a face-to-face examination, through the ITV system, on the specified exam day stated on the tentative course calendar.
+At the conclusion of each unit is a face-to-face examination.
+Due to limited classroom occupancy, students will take their exam on the day that they they regular attend class.
 If there becomes a quarantine issue or movement of this class to an online setting, then adequate internet supplies will be needed, such as a webcam, microphone, and access to online collaborative tools like Blackboard Collaborate or Zoom.